-Trump 'going big' with $1 trillion stimulus as U.S. coronavirus deaths top 100
+Trump presses for $1 trillion stimulus as U.S. coronavirus deaths cross 100

-WASHINGTON/NEW YORK (Reuters) - The Trump administration said on Tuesday it was pursuing a $1 trillion stimulus package that could deliver $1,000 checks to Americans within two weeks to buttress the economy as the number of deaths from coronavirus nationwide crossed 100.
+WASHINGTON/NEW YORK (Reuters) - The Trump administration pressed on Tuesday for enactment of a $1 trillion stimulus package, possibly to include $1,000 direct payments to individual Americans, to blunt the economic pain from a coronavirus outbreak that has killed over 100 people in the country.

-With cases of the respiratory illness reported in all 50 U.S. states and the total number of infections surging past 6,400, millions of Americans hunkered down at home instead of commuting to work or school.
+With cases of the respiratory illness reported in all 50 states and the total number of known U.S. infections surging past 6,400, millions of Americans hunkered down at home instead of commuting to work or going to school.

-New York City said it might order its 8.5 million residents to “shelter in place” at home, as cities escalated “social distancing” policies by closing schools, bars, restaurants and theatres to fight the spread of the virus.
+New York Mayor Bill de Blasio said he was weighing whether to order the city’s 8.5 million residents to “shelter in place” at home, as state and local officials escalated “social distancing” policies by closing schools, restaurants and theaters to curb the spread of the virus.

-“It’s a very, very difficult decision,” Mayor Bill de Blasio said.
+“It’s a very, very difficult decision,” de Blasio said.
 “We’ve never been here before.”
 The state’s governor, Andrew Cuomo, told CNN he did not think it would work.

+About 6.7 million people in the San Francisco Bay area have already been ordered to stay home for all but the most crucial outings until April 7.
+Eateries, bars, gyms and other “non-essential” businesses were shut down, but marijuana dispensaries were allowed to stay open as cannabis was deemed an “essential medicine” by health authorities.

-Kentucky and Illinois recorded their first coronavirus deaths, putting the nationwide toll at 108.
+Kentucky and Illinois recorded their first coronavirus deaths, driving the nationwide toll to at least 108.

 Authorities said 22 people had been infected at a nursing home in suburban Chicago.

-In Washington state, where 52 people have died, Governor Jay Inslee signed legislation approving $200 million for homeless aid and other measures to stop the spread of the virus.
+In Washington state, where 52 people have died, many at a suburban Seattle long-term care facility, Governor Jay Inslee signed legislation approving $200 million for homeless aid and other measures to fight the virus.
 California’s governor signed off on $1 billion, and Georgia’s governor approved $100 million.

+In New Jersey, Governor Phil Murphy closed indoor shopping malls while a record number of unemployment applications crashed state computer systems.
+The nation’s largest indoor shopping center, Minnesota’s Mall of America, said it would close.

 Kansas shuttered schools through the end of the academic year.
-[L1N2BA2XQ]

-In New Jersey, Governor Phil Murphy closed indoor shopping malls as a record number of unemployment applications crashed state computer systems.
-The nation’s largest indoor shopping centre, Minnesota’s Mall of America, said it would close.
+In California, where nearly all public schools have closed in recent days, Governor Gavin Newsom said he expected few if any of the state’s 6.1 million students would return to their classrooms before summer.

-Sheriff’s deputies in Los Angeles were ordered to write more tickets and make fewer arrests, to keep jail crowding to a minimum.
-Ohio Governor Mike DeWine postponed elective surgeries to preserve hospital space.
+Sheriff’s deputies in Los Angeles County were ordered to write more citations and make fewer arrests, to keep jail crowding to a minimum.
+Ohio Governor Mike DeWine ordered elective surgeries postponed to preserve hospital space.

 Less than a week after the NBA suspended its season, star player Kevin Durant tested positive for the virus, the Athletic reported.

-Vice President Mike Pence said the White House may have the U.S. military establish field hospitals in virus hot zones if requested by state governors, or use the Army Corps of Engineers to add capacity to existing hospitals.
+Vice President Mike Pence said the White House may direct the U.S. military to establish field hospitals in virus hot zones if requested by state governors, or enlist the Army Corps of Engineers to add capacity to existing hospitals.

-New York, Washington state and California have the most confirmed cases of the highly contagious respiratory illness.
+New York, Washington state and California accounted for the bulk of confirmed cases of the highly contagious respiratory illness.

-Roughly half of all Americans want the U.S. government to act more aggressively to slow the spread of the coronavirus, such as banning large public gatherings and shutting down all overseas flights, according to a Reuters/Ipsos poll released on Tuesday.
+Roughly half of all Americans want the U.S. government to act more aggressively to slow transmission of the coronavirus, such as banning large public gatherings and shutting down all overseas flights, according to a Reuters/Ipsos poll released on Tuesday.

-In one of the most restrictive policies already in place, officials ordered residents of the San Francisco Bay area, some 6.7 million people, to stay home for all but the most crucial outings until April 7.

 President Donald Trump said progress was being made against the fast-spreading pathogen and predicted the U.S. economy would “come roaring back” when it slows.